 Then talk to your family and support network.
 Discuss how your schedules will change, financial considerations, and other family priorities.
 Students are more successful when the people they love are cheering them on.

-How does ODUOnline help students finish college online?
+How does ODUGlobal help students finish college online?

 As we mentioned, ODU has articulation agreements with Virginia Community Colleges and several other educational institutions around the country.
 When a student comes to us with an associate degree or credits from a VCCS school or one of our partners, we can tell them what credits will apply with a free unofficial transcript evaluation.
 This helps students get on the first step to degree completion.

-ODUOnline’s advisors and student success coaches are ready for both types of degree completion students.
+ODUGlobal’s coaches and student success directors are ready for both types of degree completion students.
 Graduates tell us over and over how crucial their advisors were, how understanding their professors were, and how much support they felt from the university.

 When a student feels overwhelmed, has a family or health challenge that requires some time off, or even has an academic slip up, our advisors help students find the resources they need.